deathbob/whyday/README.md

     master>

-Or you can look at what I've done with it, or maybe just listen to what I've done with it, and reflect a bit.
+Or you can look at what I've done with it, or maybe just listen to what I've done with it, and have a nice pensive glass of scotch.

-Feel free to borrow or steal any part of what I've done, and if you do let me know about it.
+Feel free to borrow or steal any part of what I've done, if you do let me know about it.